aubinandrew5/automation-portfolio/README.md

 **C_Drive_Expansion.ps1**
-PowerShell script to expand C: drive on desktops in a remote environment.
+PowerShell script to expand C: drive on desktops in a virtual environment.

 Instructions:
 1. Place C_Drive_Expansion.ps1 file to a local location on your desktop.
 (Example:  create a folder in the root of C: and name it ZZ and place the file in there.)